kyegomez/swarms/docs/swarms/structs/sequential_workflow.md

 def execute(self):
 ```

 This method executes the task and updates the `result` and `history` attributes of the task.
-It checks if the task is a `Flow` instance and if the 'task' argument is needed.
+It checks if the task is a `Agent` instance and if the 'task' argument is needed.

 ## Class: `SequentialWorkflow`